Alternative Dispute Resolution Procedures (Mediation / Settlement Conference)

 Effective Tucson Lawyers of Heurlin Sherlock Are Ready to Assist You In Alternative Dispute Resolution Procedures.

 If you have a legal dispute with another party, litigation is not the only option available to you.
-Alternative Dispute Resolution [ADR] can provide a way to resolve your issue with less time, stress and expense involved than a court trial.
+Alternative Dispute Resolution [ADR], also known as mediation and settlement conference, can provide a way to resolve your issue with less time, stress and expense involved than a court trial.
 The lawyers and legal staff of Heurlin Sherlock in Tucson can offer you the personnel and facilities to engage in constructive ADR procedures and represent you in trying to resolve your case outside of the courtroom.

 Why should you consider ADR for your court dispute?